UrielZohar/accounts-manager-table/README.md

 ### `yarn install`

-Install the dependencies of the project.
+Installs the dependencies of the project.

 ### `yarn start`